openzipkin/zipkin-go/README.md

 This library implements the Zipkin V2 Span Model which is available in the model package.
-It contains a Go data model compatible with the Zipkin V2 API and can automatically sanitize, parse and (de)serialize to and from the required JSON representation as used by the offical Zipkin V2 Collectors.
+It contains a Go data model compatible with the Zipkin V2 API and can automatically sanitize, parse and (de)serialize to and from the required JSON representation as used by the official Zipkin V2 Collectors.

 ### propagation
 The propagation package and B3 subpackage hold the logic for propagating